 - Environmental education, habitat creation, reuse and recycle, cycle mapping and community gardens

 The program was funded by the Myer Foundation.

 Braybrook on Board

-In 2015 and 2016 the Braybrook on Board leadership program offered a place-based approach encouraging local residents to become actively involved in community life and decision-making processes.
+The Braybrook on Board leadership program offered a place-based approach encouraging local residents to become actively involved in community life and decision-making processes.